Kings & Queens

 An intimate moment, a glimpse behind the scenes of drag life.
 Patsy Prozac, sits half-naked and vulnerable in her dressing room.
 The shopping bag symbolizes the everyday.

-Patsy Prozac
+Patsy Prozac Mother of Punkdrag

 There is always more than what we see at first glance.
 Behind the masks and the glitter lies a human being with all their complexity and vulnerability.